a-khanal/EdGen/README.md

 * pid:     11,2212,113,211,-211;	 PARTICLE ID OF THE PARTICLE SPECIFIED WITH npart
 * theta_min:   2.5,4.0,5.0,4.0,5.0 deg;		 THETA CUT FOR SINGLE PARTICLE (FROM 'pid:' flag) (AT NOW IS AN HARD CUT ON THE SIMULATED DATA)
 * theta_max:   180.0,180.0,180.0,180.0,180.0 deg;		 THETA CUT FOR SINGLE PARTICLE (FROM 'pid:' flag) (AT NOW IS AN HARD CUT ON THE SIMULATED DATA)
+* energy_min:   0.0,0.0,0.0,0.0,0.0 GeV;            ENERGY CUT FOR SINGLE PARTICLE (FROM 'pid:' flag) (AT NOW IS AN HARD CUT ON THE SIMULATED DATA)
+* energy_max:   1.0,11.0,11.0,11.0,11.0 GeV;        ENERGY CUT FOR SINGLE PARTICLE (FROM 'pid:' flag) (AT NOW IS AN HARD CUT ON THE SIMULATED DATA)
 * nvertex: 2;			 NUMBER OF VERTEXES IN THE INTERACTION
 * vertex:  0,3;			 ORIGIN OF THE VERTEX (0 STANDS FOR BEAM+TARGET; IN THIS EXAMPLE: 1 STANDS FOR 11, 2-->2212, 3-->113, 4-->211, 4-->-211), NUMBER OF PARTICLES GOING OUT OF VERTEX (READ IN SEQUENCE FROM THE pid ENTRY)
 * v_type:  1,1.0;		 TYPE OF VERTEX (AT NOW JUST OPTION 1, IN THE FUTURE DIFFERENT CROSS SECTION CAN BE APPLIED AT EACH VERTEX)